Heading to Redang Island?

 Part 1: Singapore to Kuala Terengganu

 This first trip usually takes around 1.5 hours, but it’s a bit longer on days that the border is busy.
-Buses then leave from Johor Larkin Terminal every 4 hours, and drive 9 hours to Kuala Terengganu, costing about RM50.
+Buses then leave from Johor Larkin Terminal in the morning and evening, and drive 9 hours to Kuala Terengganu, costing about RM50.

-Those wanting to fly to Redang Island from Singapore can take a plane to Kuala Terengganu Airport.
+Those wanting to fly to Redang Island from Singapore can take a flight to Kuala Terengganu Airport.

 In total, the flight time to Kuala Terengganu is between 3 and 4 hours as you need to fly via Kuala Lumpur.
 This is still much quicker than a coach to Redang from Singapore.
-Although, the cost of more than RM200 can make it too costly for some.
+Although, the cost can make it too costly for some.

 From the airport, Shahbandar Jetty is a 20-minute taxi drive.
 Taxis charge according to time and distance, and fees to the jetty start at around RM25.